 Death in Service

 If a member dies in reckonable service, or within 2 months of leaving (if the member is a supply teacher they have to have worked within the last 2 months) or within one year of leaving reckonable service by reason of incapacity, a lump sum is paid.
-The death lump sum for a member who dies in pensionable service after 1st April 2007 is equal to 3 x pensionable salary at date of death.
-This lump sum of 3 x pensionable salary at date of death is also payable if a member dies while on unpaid maternity or parental leave.
+The death lump sum for a member who dies in pensionable service after 1st April 2007 is equal to three times the full time equivalent annual rate of pensionable earnings at date of death.
+This lump sum of three times the full time equivalent annual rate of pensionable earnings at date of death is also payable if a member dies while on unpaid maternity or parental leave.

 Payment of the lump sum is made to the person nominated by the deceased to receive the payment, or in the absence of such a nomination to the deceased's spouse/civil partner or legal personal representative.